Grand Master Hwang

 Grand Master Hwang is a well-celebrated martial artist and teacher.
 In 1982 he held the title of World Heavy Weight Kickboxing Champion at the World Amateur Kickboxing Tournament.
 He was also a judge at the 1991 World Martial Arts Championship held in Spain.
 Since 1994 he has been a physical instructor at the Young Nam University Hospital in Tae Gue, South Korea, teaching Yoga, Tai Chi, and Self-Defence classes.
 In 1993 he started teaching the SRT – Special Reaction Team – of the 728th Military Police Battalion.
 In 2001, Grand Master Hwang became a honorary professor at Dae Gue Science College and taught self-defense philosophy and history in the Police Academy department.

 Grand Master Hwang has received many awards from different martial artists, associations, and from those who recognized his talent and dedication as a martial artist.
 In 2000, former president Bill Clinton bestowed the Sportsmanship Award to Grand Master Hwang, recognizing his dedication as an outstanding sportsman.
-In 2001, the US 20th Area Support Group awarded him the Good Neighbor award, also known as the Unsung Hero Award, an award given to only 5 people in the nation.
+This year, the US 20th Area Support Group awarded him the Good Neighbor award, also known as the Unsung Hero Award, an award given to only 5 people in the nation.

 Currently Grand Master Hwang has gyms in Colorado and Tae Gue, South Korea that bear his name and style of teaching.
 Grand Master Hwang has years of experience and knowledge in many different styles of martial arts and is the inventor if Ki Moo Do, which uses a combination of different martial arts and Ki (Chi) – the body energy.